wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## Can I serve my SHN at my residence in Singapore? {#shn-own-home}

-No. You must serve a [14-day SHN][MOH SG 4May Presser] at a SHN dedicated facility, including any RGL travellers.
+No. You must serve a [10-day SHN][MOH SG 2Oct Presser] at a SHN dedicated facility.
 For normal travellers, all prevailing costs for tests and accommodation apply.
-(If you are travelling under RGL, please check with the authorities, but the likelihood is that you will have to pay for the prevailing costs as well.)

 ## What if my spouse/children are going over with me to Singapore? {#enter-sg-non-pr}